sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. Click **Save** to add the selected AF elements to the transfer.

-**Note:** You can continue adding AF elements after adding and saving a selection.
-AF Indexing needs to complete before you can view implicit PI points and start the transfer process.
+**Note:** AF indexing needs to complete before you can view implicit PI points and start the transfer process.

 ## View AF element details

 You can view details about an individual AF element such as related attributes and its source path in AF.
-To gain deeper insights about where an asset is located and to help search for AF elements, you can view where AF elements reside in the AF element hierarchy by viewing details about the parent, parent ID, template, and additional places where an element is referenced.
+To gain deeper insights about where an asset is located and to help search for AF elements. you can view where AF elements reside in the AF element hierarchy by viewing details about the element template, and additional places where an element is referenced.
+AF element templates are propagated to OCS as asset types.

 1. In the `Transfer` pane, click the **AF Elements** tab.